tencent-quantum-lab/tensorcircuit/docs/source/quickstart.rst

 - MPS as input state for circuit

-The MPS/QuVector representation of the input state has a more effcicent and compact form.
+The MPS/QuVector representation of the input state has a more efficient and compact form.

 .. code-block:: python